Susan Hampton: Biography

 Susan Hampton was born in Inverell, New South Wales, in 1949, and lived in Annandale in Sydney for many years.
 She has taught writing at UTS and other universities.
-Currently she lives in Davistown near Gosford on the Central Coast north of Sydney with her partner.
+Currently she lives in Davistown near Gosford on the Central Coast north of Sydney with her wife Charlotte Clutterbuck.
 She has written eight books including poetry, fiction and non-fiction, and her work is collected in many anthologies.
 Several of her books have won national awards.
 Her work has been translated into Spanish, Chinese and Ukrainian.
 A selection of her poems appears in Australian Poetry since 1788, edited by Geoffrey Lehmann and Robert Gray (UNSW Press, 2011), and in Contemporary Australian Poetry, edited by Martin Langford, Judith Beveridge, Judy Johnston and David Musgrave (Puncher and Wattmann 2016).

 "Hampton has two approaches in her poetry: a style which plays language games, and a realistic and detailed often explicitly autobiographical style.
 Hampton's output is small but incisive.
 She is able to express emotion with a lightness of touch."
-(Lehmann and Gray).

 Her early books include the poetry collections Costumes (Transit Poetry, 1981) and White Dog Sonnets (Fab Press, 1987).
 The Penguin Book of Australian Women Poets, which she co-edited with Kate Llewellyn, became a set text on many writing courses.

 Her next book, Surly Girls, won the Steele Rudd Award in 1990.
 It presents performance pieces and short stories (A&R/Collins Imprint, 1989).
 A Latin Primer, published by Cerberus Press in 1999, was written in one day, though it was edited over many months.
 A sequence of 23 sonnets about Mozart, Latin, addiction and love, it was recorded for ABC Radio National's program Poetica in 2003.
 The program features poems from early works and a selection from A Latin Primer.